 - 14/08/2019 - CyStack reports to D-Link team

-- 15/08/2019 - CyStack gets the first response from D-Link team and asks they some information
+- 15/08/2019 - CyStack gets the first response from D-Link team and asks them for some information

 - 06/09/2019 - D-Link team confirms this issue and works on a patch

 - 07/09/2019 - CVE-2019-16057 is assigned for the vulnerability (reserved status)

 - 11/09/2019 - D-Link team includes this CVE to their release notes and allows CyStack to disclose the issue.